rynkwn/rblog/README.md

 inside `<head></head>`

 # Step Five - After all the mechanics are in place
 Basic structures are in place and functionality is now a thing.
-Refining basically follows from here.
+Refining follows from here, as well as some extraneous features.

 ## Turning off Autocomplete.
 Autocomplete is rapidly becoming painful for Subject/Blog writing.
 Thankfully,